mmackenzie-syd/java-compile-example/README.md

 javac MyApp.java
 ```

 2. Create a "Manifest.txt" file using a text editor with the following content.
-The manifest file is to tell java which class is to be run in the jar file. (note a blank line, carriage-return, is required for it to work with java).
+The manifest file is to tell java which class is to be run in the jar file. (note a blank line, carriage-return, is required at the end of the file for it to work with java).
 ```
 Manifest-Version: 1.0
 Main-Class: MyApp